Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Theory and Methodology

 \section{Theory and Methodology}

 In a previous work\cite{Reith_2000}, non-equilibrium MD was used to determine concentration gradients in two-component LJ mixtures that result from an imposed temperature gradient.
-The pairwise interaction potential between atoms $i$ and $j$ is given in the LJ model by,
+The pairwise interaction potential between particles of species $s$ and $s^{\prime}$ is given in the LJ model by,

 Several different sets of LJ parameters were used to establish systematic behavior.
 Component $s=2$ was always described by parameters consistent with Ar.
 This choice was made to compare directly to previous results for the Soret effect\cite{Reith_2000}.
 Specifically, $\epsilon_{22} = k_{B}T_{Ar}$ with $T_{Ar}=120K$ and $\sigma_{22}=3.4\AA$ were chosen.
 The mass of component $s=2$ was taken to be $m_{Ar}=39.948$ in atomic mass units.
 Following the previous study\cite{Reith_2000}, different parameter sets were used for component $s=1$.
 Specifically, the effects of varying the mass ratio ${m_{1} \over m_{2}}$, interaction strength ${\epsilon_{11} \over \epsilon_{22}}$, and particle size ${\sigma_{11} \over \sigma_{22}}$ will be assessed independently.
-For the two-component systems, interactions between the two species were specified by the Lorenz-Berthot mixing rule,
+For the two-component systems, interactions between the two species were specified by the Lorenz-Berthelot mixing rule,

 To ensure computational efficiency, a cutoff of $r_{c}=3 \sigma_{11}$ was used, with $\sigma_{11}$ always taken to be the size of the largest atom.
 For atom separations $r>r_{c}$, the interaction was taken to be zero.
 When $r<r_{c}$, to ensure no discontinuities in the potential or forces existed, the potentials were smoothed by calculating the interactions from the effective potential,